Aller au contenu principal

 Panelists

-• Jassica Bouvier — (Moderator) Strategy Director, AREA 17, Jassica works with brands in moments of transformation to write their new story.
-With a background spanning brand, product, and business strategy, she focuses on how brands show up in behavior and experience — not just visually.
-She has led partnerships with OpenAI, The New York Times, The Lucas Museum of Narrative Art, and Forbes.
+Jassica is a Strategy Director at AREA 17, working with brands in moments of transformation to write their new story.
+With a background in brand, product, and business strategy, she cares about not just what a brand looks like, but how it shows up in behavior and experience.
+She has led partnerships with some of the world’s leading brands including: OpenAI, The New York Times, The Lucas Museum of Narrative Art, and Forbes.

-• Martin Leblanc, CXO, Magnific Martin is the founder of Iconfinder, the icon marketplace built at the intersection of design and technology, acquired by Magnific in 2022.
-With a background spanning computer science, business, and design, he has spent his career building products where creativity and technology meet and brings that same founder's lens to one of the most ambitious transformations in the creative tools industry.
+Martin is the founder of Iconfinder, the icon marketplace he built at the intersection of design and technology, which was acquired by Magnific (formerly Freepik) in 2022.
+With a background spanning computer science, business, and design, he has spent his career building products that sit where creativity and technology meet.
+Today, as part of the Magnific team, he brings that same founder's lens to one of the most ambitious transformations in the creative tools industry.

-• David Galar, Founder, THRU Studio David is a visual designer, motion director, and founder of THRU, a Barcelona-based motion design studio.
+David is a visual designer, motion director, and founder of THRU, a Barcelona-based motion design studio.
 His work explores how movement shapes the way brands communicate and build narrative across digital environments.
-With over 100 projects across music, culture, technology, and global brands including Netflix, Nike, Meta, and Visa.
-He brings a multidisciplinary approach to identity systems and motion as a strategic tool.
+With over 100 projects across music, culture, technology, and global brands including Netflix, Nike, Meta, and Visa, he brings a multidisciplinary approach to identity systems and motion as a strategic tool.

 Continuer l’exploration